raymanaeron/liblogger/README.md

 ### Advanced Features

-Building on this foundation, Rusty Logger v2 includes production-grade capabilities:
+Building on this foundation, liblogger includes production-grade capabilities:

 #### Procedural Macros for Automatic Context